 National Obligation to Fully Observe Shmita

 Those opposing the heter mechira argue that the Jewish people were exiled from the land due to their negligence in observing the laws of shmita.
 We must therefore make every effort to observe this mitzvah (commandment) in its truest form and certainly not try to circumvent it.
 The supporters of the heter respond that it is our national duty to care for the well-being of all of Israel, not just for consumers of a certain sector.
 Enforcing full nation-wide observance of shmita can result in the collapse of Israel’s agricultural sector and would severely damage the livelihood of many farmers.
 Most Israeli farmers would choose not to accept rabbinic authority.
-They would continue working their fields in complete disregard for the laws of shmita, flooding the market forbidden fruits and vegetables.
-It is heter mechira which is currently keeping shmita from being neglected by the majority of the Jews in Israel.
+They would continue working their fields in complete disregard for the laws of shmita, flooding the market with forbidden fruits and vegetables.
+It is heter mechira that is currently keeping shmita from being neglected by the majority of the Jews in Israel.